 We’re pleased to announce the five candidates running for the St. Peter Food Co-op’s Board of Directors!

-For this year’s election, the St. Peter Food Co-op is excited to offer electronic voting.
-Voting will open at 8:00 AM CST on Thursday, September 28th and will remain open until 2:00 PM CST on Friday, October 20th.
+For the second year, the St. Peter Food Co-op will offer electronic voting.
+Voting will open at 8:00 AM CST on Wednesday, September 26th and will remain open until 2:00 PM CST on Friday, October 19th.
 Co-op owners will receive an email or letter in the mail with instructions on how to vote for the candidates of their choice.
 If you are unable to vote electronically, the Co-op’s staff will be happy to help you cast your ballot in the store.

 St. Peter Food Co-op Board of Directors Candidates

 Each numbered answer corresponds to the numbered questions below: